Encryption basics are covered on the main Using Encryption page.

 - On an external hard drive or USB key the encryption software will typically prompt for the authorized password when it is "mounted", or connected to a computer - though it may not appear until you attempt to open a file that is stored on it.

 - IMPORTANT - In general, files are NOT encrypted when opened, sent through email, or moved to an unencrypted location off of the computer.
 This is due to decryption having already occurred when authorization was provided (successful computer login).

 - Pre-boot authentication - pre-boot authentication (PBA) provides a higher level of security than full disk encryption, which does not encrypt a computer's operating system files.
-See Encryption Requirements for information on equipment (including personally owned) that must use PBA.
+See Encryption Requirements for information on equipment that must support PBA.

 Can I use a BIOS password for pre-boot authentication?